artemsheludko/flexible-jekyll/_posts/2020-09-01-VK-Telegram-TON-grams.md

 ---
+layout: post
+date: '2020-09-01 15:00:00 +0530'
+title: The best of Russia.
+VK, Telegram and TON?
+description: >-
+  These are the only two companies competing in the PC CPU master race.
+But let’s zoom back to 50 years ago.
+img: telegram_unsplash.jpg
+fig-caption: Telegram
+tags:
+  - Telegram
+  - Russia
+  - Cryptocurrency
+  - Blockchain
+  - Social Network
 published: false
 ---
-This issue was planned to be sent today, i.e. 1 Sept.
+This issue was planned to be posted today, i.e. 1 Sept.
 And there’s a reason which I just discovered last week.
 Today is the **Knowledge Day**, in Russia!

 Do I have Russian followers?
 I think not.
 Can we change it, you can!
 Help me by sharing this.